LITIGATION & DISPUTE RESOLUTION

 - Contracts Review Act (unfair tactics and unequal bargaining power)

-- Trade Practices Act (misleading and deceptive conduct and unconscionable conduct)
+- The Competition & Consumer Act / Australian Consumer Law (misleading and deceptive conduct and unconscionable conduct)

 - Damages for breach

-We regularly advise and act for clients in relation to: formation and registration, officers and employees, shares, charges, meetings, disputes, voidable transactions, employment, restructures, external administrations, deregistration, and Financial Services Reform (FSR).
+We regularly advise and act for clients in relation to dispute about: formation and registration, officers and employee entitlements, shares, charges, meetings, voidable transactions, restructures external administrations and deregistration.

-Sometimes it is necessary to urgently commence proceedings to obtain an injunction to stop a threatened legal wrong, breach of contract, nuisance, passing off, a defamatory article being published, assets being stripped or moved outside the jurisdiction or documents being destroyed.
+Sometimes it is necessary to commence proceedings urgently to obtain an injunction to stop a threatened legal wrong, breach of contract, nuisance, passing off, a defamatory article being published, assets being stripped or moved outside the jurisdiction or documents being destroyed.
 These are a few of the grounds on which an injunction may be granted.
-In most cases, to obtain an injunction, it will be necessary to demonstrate that damages will not be an adequate remedy for the threatened wrong.
+In most cases, to obtain an injunction it will be necessary to demonstrate that damages will not be an adequate remedy for the threatened wrong.
+We have experience in obtaining a broad range of injunctions and our partners can be contacted at any time to obtain necessary orders.

-TressCox assists insolvency practitioners, financial institutions and company directors in handling the many diverse legal issues that arise during a corporate reconstruction or insolvency.
+TressCox assists insolvency practitioners, financial institutions and company directors in handling the legal issues that arise during a corporate reconstruction or insolvency.

 The firm’s team of experienced reconstruction and insolvency lawyers is committed to achieving the best commercial outcome for the client.
 The focus is on developing a relationship with each client that maximises the benefits of our experience, industry knowledge, commercial realism and flexibility.